Wedding Day Timeline: Everything You Need to Know

 4:00 p.m.
 Wedding party and family photos start

 4:30 p.m.
-Guests begin to arrive / pre-ceremony music starts
+Guests begin to arrive/pre-ceremony music starts

 5:00 p.m.
-Ceremony start time
+Ceremony starts

 5:30 p.m.
 Ceremony ends

-Cocktail party reception begins / bar opens / first round of hors d'oeuvres are passed
+Cocktail party reception begins/bar opens/ first round of hors d'oeuvres are passed

 6:00 p.m.
 Sunset couples' portraits